rohan-v8rma/data-structures-and-algorithms/README.md

 ## Applications of Stacks

+### Infix to Postfix/Prefix

+### Reversing Data

-- Reversing Data : We can use stacks to reverse data. (example: files, strings).
+We can use stacks to reverse data. (example: files, strings).
 Very useful for finding palindromes.

+### Backtracking

-- Backtracking : It is an algorithmic technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point in time.
+It is an algorithmic technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point in time.

+### Function calls

-- Function calls : Stacks are used to implement function calls by creating a **stack frame** in memory where local variables are stored.
+Stacks are used to implement function calls by creating a **stack frame** in memory where local variables are stored.

   As the scopes of the variables end, they are one-by-one popped out from the stack, with the return address at the bottom, after which the stack frame is removed from memory.